crazyrivendell/crazy_java_study/README.md

 # crazyjavastudy
-study java when revied exoplayer and ijkplayer for hls/rtmp streaming for vr videos
+study java when study exoplayer and ijkplayer for hls/rtmp dynamic streaming(multi fov) for VR videos